-The first Veterans Docket in Virginia began prior to the January 16, 2017, effective date of Rule of Court 1:25 (see Appendix B).
+The first Veterans Treatment Docket in Virginia began prior to the January 16, 2017, effective date of Rule of Court 1:25 (see Appendix B).
 Pursuant to the Rule of Court 1:25, the Veterans Docket Advisory Committee was appointed by the Chief Justice.
-Later that year, in 2017 the Veterans Docket Advisory Committee approved four dockets to operate.
+In the latter half of 2017 the Veterans Docket Advisory Committee approved four dockets to operate.
 As additional applications for veterans treatment dockets were received, the committee convened to review the applications for approval.
 The most recent docket approved was the Spotsylvania Veterans Docket application to expand to its surrounding communities as a regional veterans treatment docket.

-As of FY 2020, there were seven approved and operational veterans treatment dockets.
-Four veterans treatment dockets currently operate in circuit courts.
-Two veteran treatment dockets operate in general district courts, while one operates in a juvenile and domestic relations court (See Figure 1 and Table 2).
+As of FY 2021, there were seven approved and operational veterans treatment dockets.
+Four veterans treatment dockets operate in circuit courts.
+Two veteran treatment dockets operate in general district courts, while one operates in a juvenile and domestic relations court (see Figure 1 and Table 1).

 Figure 1.
-Approved Veterans Treatment Dockets in Virginia, FY 2020
+Approved Veterans Treatment Dockets in Virginia, FY 2021

 Table 1.
-Approved Veterans Treatment Dockets in Virginia, FY 2020
+Approved Veterans Treatment Dockets in Virginia, FY 2021

 Veterans Treatment Dockets

-Fairfax (3) General District, Circuit, and J&DR District Courts
+Fairfax (3) Circuit, General District, and J&DR District Courts n = 7

 Hampton Circuit Court

 Norfolk Circuit Court

-Price William General District Court
+Prince William General District Court

 Spotsylvania Circuit Court

-While veterans may be served by other specialty dockets, this report specifically highlights the 43 participants actively enrolled in veterans treatment docket programs during FY 2020 (see Figure 2).
-This is an increase from the 34 active participants reported for FY 2019.
+This specialty docket report specifically highlights the participants actively enrolled in a veterans treatment docket program during FY 2021.
+There were 40 active participants, a decrease from the 43 active participants reported in FY 2020 (see Figure 2).
+While the limited data does not lend to conclusion, the decrease in participants could be due to the pandemic restrictions due to Covid-19.

 Figure 2.
-Number of Active Veterans Drug Treatment Docket Participants, FY 2017-2020
+Number of Active Veterans Treatment Docket Participants, FY 2017-2021

-The most prevalent instant offenses committed by active veteran participants included DWI, grand larceny, and probation violation.
-Eleven participants (25.6%) had at least one DWI charge.
-Ten participants (23.2%) had at least one larceny charge, while eight had at least one probation violation charge (18.6%).
+The most common offenses committed by active veteran participants prior to referral included DUI, grand larceny, and probation violation.
+Twenty participants (50.0%) had at least one DUI charge.
+Nine participants (22.5%) had at least one larceny charge, while eight had at least one probation violation charge (20.0%).